 (3) An agency must maintain documentation that demonstrates the agency meets the hospice aide in-service training requirements in this subsection.

-(f) An agency that hires or contracts to use a hospice aide who completes a training program and competency evaluation program or a competency evaluation program provided by another agency or a person who is not licensed as an agency must ensure that the programs or program completed comply with the requirements in subsection (c) and (d) of this section.
+(f) An agency that hires or contracts to use a hospice aide who completes a training program and competency evaluation program, or a competency evaluation program provided by another agency or a person who is not licensed as an agency must ensure that the programs or program completed comply with the requirements in subsection (c) and (d) of this section.

 (g) A Medicare-certified hospice agency must also comply with 42 CFR §418.76(b) and 42 CFR §418.76(f).